 The End-of-Year PPR consists of four sections: Performance Data Elements, Performance Indicators, Performance Measures, and Narratives.

-Please complete the report using eGrants, AmeriCorps' integrated, secure, webbased system for grants management, and follow these instructions.
+Please complete the report using eGrants, AmeriCorps' integrated, secure, web-based system for grants management, and follow these instructions.
+Please read the instructions in their entirety before you begin entering information in the PPR.